On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Approximation of vortex propagation velocity

-In $\S$\ref{subsec: inertial velocity model}, the velocity of vortex $V_v$ of both passive scalar and variable density case is required to set the local coordinate on the vortex centre.
+In $\S$\ref{subsec: inertial velocity model}, the velocity of the vortex $V_v$ for both the passive scalar and variable density cases is required to set the local coordinate system on the vortex centre.
 The motion of the vortex centre is recorded as the position of peak vorticity:

-Figure \ref{fig: vv-diffma} shows the position of $x_v$ of different shock Mach number cases.
-Linear fit is applied in the estimation of vortex velocity.
-Higher shock Mach number leads to the faster motion of vortex as expected.
-For all cases, the velocities of the passive scalar vortex and variable density vortex are similar at one Mach number. \\
+Figure \ref{fig: vv-diffma} shows the position of $x_v$ for different shock Mach number cases.
+A linear fit is applied in the estimation of the vortex velocity.
+Higher shock Mach number leads to faster motion of the vortex as expected.
+For all cases, the velocities of the passive scalar vortex and variable density vortex are similar at each Mach number. \\